lfr/lfr.github.io/fun/_posts/2020-06-30-take-it-to-the-stars.md

 <div class="message">
   <i>
-    Since this article took off like the rocket above I'll be posting a commemorative article to celebrate an upcoming milestone, it'll be very different from my previous articles but you can look for it <a href="http://twitter.com/intent/user?screen_name=LuisLikeIewis" target="_blank">in the usual place</a>.
+    Since this article took off like the rocket above I'll be posting a commemorative article to celebrate an upcoming milestone.
+It'll be very different from my previous articles but you can look for it <a href="http://twitter.com/intent/user?screen_name=LuisLikeIewis" target="_blank">in the usual place</a>.
 Enjoy the read!
   </i>
 </div>